rozer821/Unsupervised-Deep-Shape-Descriptor-with-Point-Distribution-Learning/README.md

 It contains implemetation details and important infomation for training and testing.
 The code has just been cleaned, reoredered and separated from a larger project, please make a post in Issues if you have any question about using it.

 ## Data
-On contrary to using the entire ShapeNet(55) subset contains 55 categories and 57,000 data in total, we follow the same setting as in [3DGAN](http://3dgan.csail.mit.edu/) where only seven categories are used in training and evaluation is on ModelNet40.
+On contrary to using the entire ShapeNet55 subset contains 55 categories and 57,000 data in total, we follow the same setting as in [3DGAN](http://3dgan.csail.mit.edu/) where only seven categories from the [ShapeNet](https://www.shapenet.org/) are used in training and evaluation is on ModelNet40.

 Training: [A subset](https://drive.google.com/open?id=1Pmu9e70uKBvxgBYbjU8GxuzLY3xWPc0x) consist of 7 categories from ShapeNet.
 Testing: [ModelNet40 Aligned](https://modelnet.cs.princeton.edu/)